runvnc/devconcept/README.md

 There are three 2 bedroom homes.
 Each home is 18x26 feet and two stories.
 Home contains space-saving systems such as murphy beds and pull-down wardrobes.
 Built using SIPs (structural insulated panels), airtight with HRV/ERV.
 Wall-integrated television/computer screens.
-Greywater recycling to reclaim shower and sink water via pump and filtration.
+Greywater recycling to reclaim shower and sink water via pump and filtration to toilet tanks.
 Energy-efficient appliances such as microwave, induction cooktop, convection oven, super-insulated refrigerator and freezer.
 Self-closing smart glass kitchen cabinets and storage.

+Upper story can contain bedrooms, two doors on entrance to each bedroom.
+One end of floor contains shared shower in center with doorways to either side , small half-baths that connect to bedrooms.
+May use sink/faucet above toilets to save space.

 Geothermal heating/cooling system buried beneath plot.
 HOA fees mainly for maintaining/harvesting food forests/gardening.